openstf/minicap/README.md

 Note that you'll need to set `LD_LIBRARY_PATH` every time you call minicap or it won't find the shared library.

 Also, you'll need to specify the size of the display and the projection every time you use minicap.
-This is because the private APIs we would have to use to access that information automatically unfortunately segfault on many Samsung devices (whereas minicap itself runs fine).
+This is because the private APIs we would have to use to access that information segfault on many Samsung devices (whereas minicap itself runs fine).
 The [run.sh](run.sh) helper script provides the `autosize` helper as mentioned above.

 So, let's assume that your device has a 1080x1920 screen.
 First, let's run a quick check to see if your device is able to run the current version of minicap: